Augustine of Hippo

 "[bishop of antioch is] another Peter...[who holds] the throne of Peter"

-Rome and the East infallibly claim that icon veneration is an apostolic practice (Nicea II).
+Rome and the East infallibly claim that icon veneration is an apostolic practice and consider anyone who rejects this teaching to be a heretic.
+Nicea II states: "Anathema to those who say that the making of images is a diabolical invention and not a tradition of our holy Fathers."
 However, the ante-Nicene fathers largely opposed the use of images in worship altogether, and more vehemently opposed veneration as a pagan practice.

 "Nothing should be painted on the walls which is to be adorned by the people… we suffer not to worship at altars, images, or temples."